Ana2k/AndroidAssingmentAS/README.md

 Use this above api endpoint and make an app that displays the complete list of users and their information.

-TO be used as a template for nested JSON Api calling possibly MVVM--> Partially implemented.
+TO be used as a template for nested JSON Api calling possibly

+MVVM--> Partially implemented.
 I have not used View Model in this one.
+So you have to umplement that yourself.(if required.)

 UI--> Can be much improved. but its a pretty neat template for our use (^_^).

+App uses mostly latest architecture and builds dated...25th Oct'21

 <!-- * https://docs.google.com/document/d/1zdX5NJ_sYd12ZtVg7tUQQ2O5JW7BJWdp5bSEZHcqVWU/edit -- some info regarding Json Extractor App and its moving ahead. -->